Xiao Zhan: 2021–2024: Mainstream success and theater debut

-In February 2021, the drama Douluo Continent, adapted from the acclaimed book series of the same name by Tang Jia San Shao, premiered in multiple platforms.
+In February 2021, the drama Douluo Continent, adapted from the acclaimed book series of the same name by Tang Jia San Shao, premiered on CCTV-8, CCTV Video App and Tencent Video.
 Xiao played as the protagonist Tang San, a rare wielder of dual martial souls.
-Douluo Continent was one of the most successful dramas in China with a total of 5.70 billion views, and the highest single-day broadcast volume of 211 million views and averages 138 million views per episode.
-It was also mentioned by China Literature as one of the most successful dramas adopted from IP of the year.
-On 22 April 2021, he made his stage debut starring in Yang Hua's version of the critically acclaimed eight-hour drama A Dream Like a Dream (如夢之夢.
+Douluo Continent was one of the most successful dramas in China, with a total of 5.70 billion views, the highest single-day broadcast volume of 211 million views, and an average of 138 million views per episode.
+China Literature also recognized it as one of the most successful dramas adapted from IP of the year.

-On 29 March 2021, Xiao was announced as the main lead Shi Ying in historical drama The Longest Promise inspired by the fantasy novel "Mirror: Zhu Yan" (朱颜) by author Cang Yue (沧月).
-The series wrapped on 4 August 2021, and the first trailer was released on 7 June 2021.
+On 29 March 2021, Xiao was announced as the main lead Shi Ying in the historical drama The Longest Promise, inspired by the fantasy novel "Mirror: Zhu Yan" (朱颜) by author Cang Yue (沧月).
+The first trailer was released on 7 June 2021, and the series filming wrapped on 4 August 2021.

+On 22 April 2021, he made his theater debut, starring in Yang Hua's version of the critically acclaimed eight-hour drama A Dream Like a Dream (如夢之夢), wherein the first day served as a paid tribute to the volunteers, community workers and medical staff in Wuhan.
+He played the central character of nameless Patient No. 5, and had since continued to act the role for over three years, touring with the cast in cities such as Qingdao, Chengdu, Hangzhou, Shenzhen, and Beijing as well as participating for a total of 72 performances until May 2023.
+The production is listed in the China Performance Industry Association's Performance Market Annual Report for 2021, ranking as No. 1 in the Theater Category for the Highest Average Ticket Sales in a Single Screening and Annual Ticket Sales and Screenings.
+In a heartwarming gesture to bless Xiao on his first theater play, fans from all over the world flooded the Wuhan QinTai Theatre with flower stands, forming a picturesque "Flower Ocean."
+Later that evening, in a demonstration of gratitude and generosity, his studio requested the flowers be distributed among the people of Wuhan.

 On 26 December 2021, the military drama Ace Troops broadcast exclusively on Jiangsu TV and iQIYI platforms.
-The drama was well received and the television ratings, data from CVB, China Audiovisual Big Data, showed an increase in viewership of up to 125% during the drama's airing period for the Jiangsu Television Channel.
-On 15 March 2022, his highly-anticipated drama The Oath of Love began broadcasting on Hunan Television Primetime, as well as the Tencent Online Platform, and simultaneously on WeTV and Tencent Video for international audience.
+The drama was well received, and data from CVB, China Audiovisual Big Data, showed an increase in viewership of up to 125% during the drama's airing period for the Jiangsu Television Channel.